Maya the Bee: The Golden Orb

-Maya the Bee: The Golden Orb (also called Maya the Bee 3: The Golden Orb) is a 2021 computer-animated comedy adventure film directed by Noel Cleary.
+Maya the Bee: The Golden Orb (also called Maya the Bee 3: The Golden Orb) is a 2021 animated adventure comedy film directed by Noel Cleary.

 Loosely based on characters from the 1975 anime Maya the Honey Bee and the German children's book The Adventures of Maya the Bee by Waldemar Bonsels, the film is a sequel to the 2018 film Maya the Bee: The Honey Games, and stars the original voice cast of Coco Jack Gillies, Benson Jack Anthony, Frances Berry and Christian Charisiou.
-The Golden Orb was originally scheduled to be released in Australia on 17 June 2020.
-However, due to the COVID-19 pandemic, the film was pushed back to 7 January 2021.
+The Golden Orb was originally scheduled to be released in Australia on 17 June 2020, but due to the COVID-19 pandemic, the film was pushed back to 7 January 2021.

 Plot

-Maya is full of the joys of spring as she tries to wake the hive and Willy to let them know that spring has finally arrived, but the others went back to sleep.
-Maya and Willy went to the glow worms, but they took Maya and Willy up to wreck the hive and the precious sunstone, much to the displeasure of the Queen.
-Maya overhears that she and Willy are to be separated because of their calamitous partnership and she needs no further invitation to get away from the hive ‘to do something special’ in order to prove her and Willy’s worth to stay together.
+In Poppy Meadow, Maya is full of the joys of spring as she tries to wake the hive and Willy to let them know that spring has finally arrived, but the others went back to sleep.
+Maya and Willy go to the glow worms, but they wreck the hive and the precious sunstone, much to the displeasure of the Queen.
+Maya overhears that she and Willy are to be separated because of their calamitous partnership and she needs no further invitation to get away from the hive to do something special to prove her and Willy's worth to stay together.

-This opportunity comes in the unexpected guise of a passing green ant who is on the run from the muscle-bound beetle boom-bugs, who are after the golden orb he’s carrying.
+This opportunity comes in the unexpected guise of a passing green ant who is on the run from the muscle-bound beetle boom-bugs, who are after the golden orb he is carrying.
 The ant names him Chomp and hands the golden orb to Maya and Willy.
 They meet up with Arnie and Barney to take the orb back to Bonsai Peak.
 It turns out this golden orb is the egg of the ant princess whom she calls herself Smoosh, the heir to the ant kingdom.
-Willy at first thought Smoosh is too squishy.
-Maya holds Smoosh to greet him.
-But Smoosh doesn't understand Maya’s name, until it lets out a fart to Willy as a gift.
-Meanwhile at the hive, Crawley tries to fix the sunstone, but to no avail, much to his dismay.
+Maya holds Smoosh to greet him, but Smoosh does not understand Maya's name, until it lets out a fart to Willy as a gift.
+Meanwhile at the hive, Crawley tries fixing the sunstone, but to no avail, much to his dismay.
 Miss Cassandra calls out that Maya and Willy has left the meadow.

-Smoosh begins to cry so Willy tries to sing in panic until they were frightened by the ants again, Willy doesn’t think they can keep going and decided to stop and rest.
+Smoosh begins to cry so Willy tries to sing in panic until they were frightened by the ants again.
+Willy does not think they can keep going and decided to stop and rest.
 Meanwhile, the hive is over the place trying to find Maya and Willy.
-Arnie and Barney make something to cool them down, Maya sings Smoosh a lullaby while placing a diaper on her, It was too dark and Smoosh was afraid.
+Arnie and Barney make something to cool them down.
+Maya sings Smoosh a lullaby while placing a diaper on her, but it was too dark and Smoosh was afraid.
 Willy sings a lullaby to her just like Maya did earlier, but feeling tired.